regel/cardano-p2p/README.md

 A CLI application to simplify Cardano node topology files updates.

-## Notice

-`cardano-p2p` contains pieces of source code that is Copyright (c) Ole Tange.
-This [notice](./CITATION) is included here to comply with the distribution terms.

 ## Backers

 Thank you to all our backers! 🙏 [[Become a backer](https://opencollective.com/gh-regel#backer)]